-- 1. Z-a byte string that represents the shared secret.
-It is used as the "message" during the execution of the MAC algorithm employed in the randomness-extraction step. - 2.
-OtherInput, which includes: - a. salt a non-null (secret or non-secret) byte string used as the MAC key during the execution of the randomness-extraction step (i.e., step 1 in the process shown below).
+- 472 1.
+Z A byte string that represents the shared secret.
+It is used as the "message" during the 473 execution of the MAC algorithm employed in the randomness-extraction step. - 474 2.
+OtherInput, which includes: - a. salt A non-null (secret or non-secret) byte string used as the MAC key during the execution of the randomness-extraction step (i.e., step 1 in the process shown below).
 This salt could be, for example, a value computed from nonces exchanged as part of a key-establishment protocol that employs one or more of the key-agreement schemes specified in [SP 800-56A] or [SP 800-56B], a value already shared by the protocol participants, or a value that is pre-determined by the protocol.
-The possibilities for the length of salt are determined by the auxiliary MAC algorithm that is used for randomness extraction: - (1) The HMAC-hash algorithm as defined in [FIPS 198] can accommodate keys of any length up to the maximum bit length permitted for input to the hash function, hash; therefore, the length of the byte string salt can be as large as allowed for any string used as input to hash.
-However, if the bit length of salt is greater than the bit length specified for a single input block for hash, then the value of salt is replaced by hash(salt) as part of the HMAC computation.
-(Input-block lengths for the approved hash functions that can be employed to implement HMAC-hash are included in column 4 of Table 1 in Section 4.2; also see Table 4 of Section 5.2.)
-In the absence of an agreed-upon alternative, the input salt value shall be an all-zero byte string whose length is equal to that of a single input block for the hash function, hash.
+The possibilities for the length of salt are determined by the auxiliary MAC algorithm that is used for randomness extraction: - 482 (1) The HMAC-hash algorithm as defined in [FIPS 198] can accommodate keys of any 483 length up to the maximum bit length permitted for input to the hash function, hash.
+484 Therefore, the length of the byte string salt can be as large as allowed for any string used as input to hash.
+However, if the bit length of salt is greater than the bit length 485 486 specified for a single input block for hash, then the value of salt is replaced by 487 hash(salt) as part of the HMAC computation.
+(Input-block lengths for the approved 488 hash functions that can be employed to implement HMAC-hash are included in column 489 4 of Table 1 in Section 4.2; also see Table 4 of Section 5.2.)
+In the absence of an agreed-490 upon alternative, the input salt value shall be an all-zero byte string whose length is 491 equal to that of a single input block for the hash function, hash. - 492 (2) AES-N-CMAC requires keys that are N bits long (for N = 128, 192, or 256), depending 493 upon the AES variant that is used in the implementation.
+The bit length of salt shall be 494 the bit length required of a key for that AES variant (128 bits for AES-128, 192 bits for 495 AES-192, or 256 bits for AES-256).
+In the absence of an agreed-upon alternative, the 496 input salt value shall be an all-zero string of the required bit length.